hokus15/IOTConnect/docs/GettingStarted.md

 Configuration is located under the ```iotconnect``` folder and it's a json file that must be named ```iotconnect.config.json```.

 It consist in an array of publishers and an array of monitors.
-All monitored conditions are published to ALL configured publishers.
+Monitored conditions from monitors are published to ALL configured publishers.

 Every publisher in the array MUST have at least a ```class``` property specifying a valid class name.